pagadesantosh/all_about_front_end/README.md

 ------------------

+- Problem solving, Polyfills and machine coding has became the compulsory interview rounds.

-If you have time for your next Frontend interview then start with
+- So, If you have time for your next Frontend interview then I would highly recommend you people to solve atleast 2 to 3 polyfills, problems and machine coding challenges everyday (in parallel) including with your below preparation syllabus.

 Note: If your target is less than 20 LPA, then you should be atleast (okay to good) in problem solving skills